lbologna/hbp-sp6-guidebook/_sources/online_usecases/brain_area_circuit_in_silico_experiments/cerebellum/functional_simulation_with_eglif/functional_simulation_with_eglif.rst.txt

 pattern at 40 Hz to the Granular layer, and a burst at 500 Hz to one nucleus of the Inferior Olive.
-Realistic single neuron dynamics provided by the E-GLIF and modular network topology allow to reproduce the complex spiking patterns of cerebellar signal encoding, including burst-pause and burst-pause mechanisms.
+Realistic single neuron dynamics provided by the E-GLIF and modular network topology allow to reproduce the complex spiking patterns of cerebellar signal encoding, including burst-pause (in Purkinje cells) and pause-burst (in Deep Cerebellar Nuclei cells) mechanisms.

 **Inputs**